MicrosoftDocs/query-docs/query-languages/dax/combinevalues-function-dax.md

 [!INCLUDE[applies-to-measures-columns-tables-visual-calculations](includes/applies-to-measures-columns-tables-visual-calculations.md)]

 Joins two or more text strings into one text string.
 The primary purpose of this function is to support multi-column relationships in DirectQuery models.
-See **Remarks** for details.
+See [remarks](#remarks) for details.

 ## Syntax